openwdl/wdl/versions/development/SPEC.md

 #### returnCodes (**Optional**)

 The `returnCodes` key provides a mechanism for a wdl to specify the return code which constitute a successful execution of a task.
 The value of this key can be an, `Int`, `Array[Int]`, or `"*"`.
 The engine must honor the return codes specified within the runtime block and set the tasks status appropriately.
-If no `returnCodes` key is provided, then a returnCode of `0` will be considered a success.

 * `"*"` - This special value indicates that ALL returnCodes should be considered a success
 * `Int` - Only the specified return code should be considered a success
 * `Array[Int]` - Only the return codes specify in the array should be considered a success

+##### Default Value

+If no `returnCodes` key is provided, then a returnCode of `0` will be considered a success.

 **Single return code**
 ```wdl